 Many ARES and RACES groups provide training in personal preparedness, with lists of suggestions for items that the comfort kit in your vehicle should include.
 I collected lists from the Web and several sources, then used them to create my personalized list, which includes my medications, first aid supplies, gloves, dust mask, hard hat, change of clothes, spare glasses, and much more.
 All of that stays in a big tub that I keep in my vehicle at all times.
 Make your own list, tailored to your own circumstances, and be sure that the most important items are always close by.

 But that's still not the end of good personal preparedness.
 HDSCS's ability to respond to hospitals within minutes requires us to secure our homes quickly.
 Imagine that you are at home and a disaster has just struck.
 What steps would you take before departing to serve an agency?
 In what order?

 Below is a sample Personal Preparedness Plan.
 This example assumes a damaging earthquake, because that's the most likely major disaster here in southern California.
 With a little modification, it would serve for a tornado or hurricane emergency.
 The idea is to attend to your personal post-disaster situation with the right priorities, without forgetting anything important.
 Give some thought to your own circumstances and create your own list.

 Preplanning your reaction to a sudden disaster not only adds to your efficiency and makes you a faster responder to the agencies that depend on you, it also helps reduce your level of stress.
 Instead of flailing around and wondering what to do next, you'll be taking positive steps to control the situation.

 Are you really ready?
 Remember, when the disaster strikes, it's too late to start planning.

-Revised from an article for the September 1999 issue of CQ-VHF Magazine.
 Text and illustrations copyright © 1999 and 2015 by Joseph D. Moell.
 All rights reserved.